monitoring

 Diagnosis

-Read the HyperConverged CR:
+1. Read the HyperConverged CR:

 # Get the namespace of the HyperConverged CR

-$ NAMESPACE="$(kubectl get hyperconverged -A --no-headers | awk '{print $1}')"
+$ NAMESPACE="$(oc get hyperconverged -A --no-headers | awk '{print $1}')"

-#Read the HyperConverged CR
+# Read the HyperConverged CR

-$ kubectl get hyperconverged -n "${NAMESPACE}" -o yaml
+$ oc get hyperconverged -n "${NAMESPACE}" -o yaml

-1. Find the specific DICT object that is triggering this alert by its name, as specified in the alert message. check the DICT’s ssp.kubevirt.io/dict.architectures annotation.
-Unlike the annotation in the spec field, this annotation contain only the architectures that are supported by the image and by the cluster.
+2. Check the ssp.kubevirt.io/dict.architectures annotation of the DICT.
+Unlike the annotation in the spec field, this annotation contains only the architectures that are supported by both the image and by the cluster.

 Example